fjames86/frpc/README.md

 things down, the latency is very high.
 When not doing development you should turn the logging off.
 Alternatively we should use an alternative low-latency logging system (such as what?).

+I've not really put any effort into properly handling authentication, either for the client or the server.
+This needs to be addressed.

 ## 7. License

 Released under the terms of the MIT license.